 - After talking with multiple sellers, what type of help is required from local investors?

-Pro Tip: Create a list of your top five ideal real estate niches.
-Over the next few weeks, aim to take out to eat local investors in each niche and discuss this type of investing.
+Pro tip: Create a list of your top-five ideal real estate niches.
+Over the next few weeks, aim to take local investors in each niche out to coffee or lunch.
+By doing this, you’ll gain insight on specific types of investing.
 Become more educated than you currently are on the exact niches.
 Then proceed to choose the top one or two niches you believe will accomplish your goals and make you happy on a daily basis.

 An ability to follow through is crucial.
 Dreaming about being able to retire young or six-figure paydays may be fun, but the effort required is immense, challenging, and available to most folks who have enough ambition to consistently follow through until the goals are achieved or a better plan is realized.

-Remember that in order to be a successful real estate investor, it is important that you do not simply dip your big toe into the pool of real estate investing.
+Remember that in order to be a successful investor, you simply can’t dip your toe into the pool of real estate investing.
 It is so important to become well educated and dive in safely and promptly.

 Let me know with a comment!